 These are probably the most important items to consider before leaving for your trip.
 Do you have a valid passport and/or visa?
 Always bring a photocopy of your passport just in case something happens to it and, if you’re not an EU citizen, make sure to check with the country’s government website to see if you need a visitors visa.
 Also be sure to bring along your relevant travel insurance papers.
 And when it comes to local currency, make sure you have access to enough cash and credit cards in the currency of choice.
 Also, don’t forget to bring your charter package and paperwork.
 Bring with you any confirmations and contact information for the people at the charter company.

-At this point, you’re well into planning your trip and you’ve realised that, at least three times a day, you’re going to have to feed your crew.
+At this point, you’re well into planning your trip and you’ve realized that, at least three times a day, you’re going to have to feed your crew.
 You’ll need to decide how to do that.
 For most of us who have chartered sailboats, the meals on board are an important part of the experience.
 Tasting the local cuisine while relaxing on your boat under a starry night sky is one of the best aspects of a sailing holiday.
 Some charter companies offer to stock your boat with food and alcohol for a fee.
 Some offer a variety of plans: full provisioning, where they will stock the boat with all the food and drinks you need for every meal, or ‘split’ provisioning, where they will provide breakfasts and lunches, but only two or three dinners, so you can sample the local cuisine at local restaurants along the way.
 Or, if you want to spend all your time bathing in the sun and exploring local towns and waterways, you can hire a chef to take care of everything for you.

 Alternatively, you can plan, purchase and cook all your meals yourself.
 Just as it takes careful planning to make the sailing experience safe and fun, you’ll need to spend time in advance of your trip planning your meals, preparing a shopping list, researching and locating local markets, assigning galley duties to your crew and working all this into your sailing itinerary.
 This sounds like much more effort, but it can be a lot of fun, very rewarding and usually a lot cheaper.

-While it may seem like there are a lot of things to consider when planning your dream sailing holiday, once you get going we promise things will fall quickly into place.
+While it may seem like there are a lot of things to consider when planning your dream boat holiday, once you get going we promise things will fall quickly into place.
 And plus, planning is half the fun!
 You’ll begin to grow more and more excited as the image of cruising through clear blue water past stunning coastal islands grows closer and closer.
 And don’t feel overwhelmed – we can always help you with any issues you’re concerned with.
 If you have a question, just ask us!
 Email firstname.lastname@example.org to speak to one of our awesome customer service representatives.
 We want to make your dream sailing holiday easy.
 And it can be.
-So click through and start planning your perfect sailing holiday now.Thanks to Simon_sees, Alessandra Kocman, Monica and Michael Sweet, and Romain Pontida for the excellent images from Flickr.
-Please note all were under Creative Commons Licence at the time of publishing.
+So click through and start planning your perfect sailing holiday now.